boyugou/boyugou.github.io/index.md

 {% include_relative _includes/publications.md %}

 ## Code & Software
-- [SeeAct](https://github.com/OSU-NLP-Group/SeeAct): A codebase designed for grounded autonomous web agents.
-You can freely test it with any task on any **live website** with our SeeAct framework and the text choice grounding strategy.
+- [SeeAct](https://github.com/OSU-NLP-Group/SeeAct): A codebase designed for autonomous web agents with our SeeAct framework and grounding strategies. **You can freely test it with any task on any live website with just one click!**

 ## News